 - Rheumatoid Arthritis

-This is one of the most common form of arthritis and affects around 1 in every 100 people.
-Rheumatoid arthritis is caused by a reaction of the nervous system, to a non-existant stimulus.
+This is one of the most common forms of arthritis and affects around 1 in every 100 people.
+Rheumatoid arthritis is caused by a reaction of the nervous system, to a non-existent stimulus.
 That is, the immune system starts attacking the joints and other parts of the body, although no threat is present.

 Rheumatoid arthritis is far most common in women than men and usually starts to appear between the ages of 30 and 50, although younger people are occasionally affected.

-This form of athritis results in inflammation of the tendons, synovial sheaths and bursae (sacks of fluid which allow smooth movement of muscles/tendons over bone).
+This form of arthritis results in inflammation of the tendons, synovial sheaths, and bursae (sacks of fluid which allow smooth movement of muscles/tendons over bone).
 Flare-ups usually occur, where the symptoms are exacerbated for a period of time.
 During a flare-up, joints will become stiff, swollen, red and painful.
-The small joints of your fingers, hands, wrists, feet and ankles are most commonly affected.
+The small joints of your fingers, hands, wrists, feet, and ankles are most commonly affected.

 How is Rheumatoid Arthritis Treated?

-As Rheumatoid Arthritis cannot be cured, the main aim of treatment is to control the symptoms.
-Disease Modifying Anti-Rheumatic Drugs (DMARD's) are usually given to slow down the progression of the condition.
+Rheumatoid Arthritis cannot be cured, the main aim of treatment is to control the symptoms.
+Disease Modifying Anti-Rheumatic Drugs (DMARDs) are usually given to slow down the progression of the condition.
 Anti-inflammatories are often taken alongside DMARD's.

 There are other ways that arthritis sufferers can ease their symptoms.
 These include:

 Exercising - gentle exercise can help to keep the muscles strong and the joints supple.
 Swimming and Pilates are both excellent forms of exercise for arthritis sufferers.

 Loose weight - the more excess weight being carried, the more strain is placed on the joints